 In the normal course of business, the Authority enters into agreements with contractors for the construction and expansion of the system.
-As of June 30, 2019 and 2018, outstanding construction commitments of approximately \$3,600,000 and \$1,945109 respectively.
+As of June 30, 2020 and 2019, outstanding construction commitments were approximately \$4.1 million and \$3.6 million respectively.